ombulabs/blog/_posts/2019-01-21-sendgrid-twilio-webhooks.md

 end
 ```

-We excluded the `webhook` endpoints with `protect_from_forgery except: :webhook` so they can be accessed from outside of the app.
+We excluded the `webhook` endpoints with `protect_from_forgery except: :webhook` so they can be accessed from outside of our app.
 But to keep the security in place it's important to add some kind of validation so only requests with a specific token can trigger the endpoints:

 ```ruby
 # config/routes.rb